fd45-l/odin-recipes/README.md

+# Odin Project: Foundations Course

-This project is part of the Odin Project Foundations course.
+This project is part of the **Odin Project Foundations** course.

-What i learned so far
+## What I’ve Learned So Far

-· Basic HTML tags and attributes
+- Basic HTML tags and attributes
-· How to commit and push with Git
+- How to commit and push with Git